Thesis Statement – Definition and Guidelines

 APA Editing

 Too many graduate students these days are entering the culture of higher learning without the skills they need.
-Even if you went to a top University most, probably all, of your papers were graded by an over-worked graduate student who needed to get through a mountain of grading overnight.
-Once you got into graduate school it was assumed that you’d acquired the paper writing skills you need, but many students haven’t.
-If you’re one of those students know that you’re not alone and here’s some information to help your next paper go a lot smoother.
+Even at a top university, an overworked graduate student likely graded most of your papers overnight.
+Once you entered graduate school, professors assumed you had acquired the necessary paper writing skills, but many students haven’t.
+If you’re one of those students, you’re not alone.
+Here’s some advice to help your next paper go smoother.

 The most crucial part of any academic paper is the thesis statement.
 If you went to a good elementary school or junior high you probably had a paper writing exercise that programmed you to write a “Two-Fold and Three-Pronged Thesis Statement”, if you didn’t here’s what you missed: